 The flowers are twisted into a shape, just like this one I have here.

 In our story Roslyn lays a wreath at the memorial.

-Since ancient times wreaths have been used to help us owner those who died in war.
+Since ancient times wreaths have been used to help us honour those who died in war.

 On Anzac Day we bring wreaths to lay at memorials.